At the crux of every real estate transaction underlies fair market value.

 The Importance of Understanding Fair Market Value In Real Estate

-Given well over 80% of the homes sold in the United States are sold through a local real estate agent, it is important for buyers and sellers to have an understanding of fair market value and how it relates to real estate.
+Given well over 80% of the homes sold in the United States are sold through a local real estate agent, it is important for buyers and sellers to have an understanding of fair market value and how it relates to a home.

 Understanding fair market value in real estate will help you be more successful in your upcoming purchase or sale of a home.